Breastfeeding 5 min read

-First hours with the newborn are pure magic.
-Bonding with your baby during the first hour is pure divine and magical.
-The first 60 minutes of a baby’s life, is often referred as ‘The Golden Hour’.
-The golden hour is very beneficial and important for both mom and baby and represent a sacred time of connection between them that sets the foundation for a lifetime of bonding.
-In this article, we’ll explore why these precious moments are so crucial and how to make the most of this magical time with your newborn.
+First hours with a newborn are special.
+Bonding with your baby during the first hour is meaningful.
+The first 60 minutes of a baby’s life is often referred to as ‘The Golden Hour’.
+This time is important for both mom and baby and sets the foundation for a lifetime of connection.
+During this time, skin-to-skin contact after birth benefits both mother and baby in significant ways.
+In this article, we’ll explore why these moments matter and how to make the most of this time with your newborn.

 Bonding with Baby

-Welcoming the little one into the world is an incredible experience!
-Those first hours with the newborn are pure magic.
-Despite the tiredness, the little ones are surprisingly alert.
-Cuddling skin-to-skin; the bond you share is indescribable.
-The joy of bonding with the newborn is beyond words.
+Welcoming the little one into the world is a big experience!
+Those first hours with the newborn are special.
+Despite the tiredness, little ones are alert.
+Cuddling skin-to-skin; the bond you share is hard to describe.
+The joy of bonding with the newborn is hard to put into words.
 Even in those early hours, the baby can see up to two feet away, recognizing the face and reacting to light and sound.
-Witnessing their startle response is both adorable and awe-inspiring.
+Watching their startle response is both sweet and amazing.

-Skin-to-skin cuddles with the baby are pure bliss.
-In those precious moments, feel their warmth and witnessed their curiosity as they explored the world around them.
-It’s a love that grows with every touch and gaze.
+Skin-to-skin cuddles with the baby are a special feeling.
+In those moments, feel their warmth and watch their curiosity as they explore the world around you.
+The love grows with every touch and gaze.

 Skin-to-skin contact makes baby feel secure and warm and helps: